yala/OncoServe_Public/README.md

 ### Streaming mode (One mammogram at a time):
 Once your webserver is setup, you can get model assessments by sending it HTTP requests.
 See `tests/demo.py` for a usage example in python or `tests/demo.js` for a usage example in javascript.
-The demo is organized as a python test case, and show cases how the system should behave given faulty inputs and correct inputs.
+The python demo is organized as a python test case.
 Note, you'll need to update the paths in the setUp function in the demo to refer to real dicom paths (see comments in the file).

 ### Batch mode:
 See the [Mirai](https://github.com/yala/Mirai) github.
 This will require logging into the docker container with a shell and running our batch processing scripts.